spatie/laravel-site-search/docs/advanced-usage/using-a-custom-indexer.md

 weight: 2
 ---

 When a site gets crawled, each of the pages is fed to a [search profile](TODO: add URL).
-When that search profile determines that page should be indexed, the URL and response is being given to an indexer.
+When that search profile determines that page should be indexed, the URL and response for that page is being given to an indexer.
 The job of the indexer is to extract the title of the page, the h1, description, content, ... that should be put in the site index.

-By default, the `Spatie\SiteSearch\Indexers\DefaultIndexer::class`...
-TODO
+By default, the `Spatie\SiteSearch\Indexers\DefaultIndexer`... is used.
+This indexer makes a best effort in determining the page title, description and content of your page.

+If the results yielded by `DefaultIndexer` are not good enough for your content, you can create a custom indexer.
 An indexer is any class that implements `Spatie\SiteSearch\Indexers\Indexer`.
 Here's how that interface looks like.

 ```php
 namespace Spatie\SiteSearch\Indexers;